Conflict within teams is frustrating, time-consuming and expensive.

 Preparation Meeting with Leader: The purpose is to identify any gaps and inform content.
 This ensures the program is aligned with the very specific outcomes of the team.

 Team Development Sessions: These are highly interactive, engaging sessions where team members have the opportunity to connect, collaborate and ask questions.

 Individual Coaching Sessions: The purpose of the Individual Coaching sessions is to empower and increase the confidence of team members.
 These are safe spaces where individuals can share their previously unspoken fears and concerns about the team.

-Additional Resources, includes books, links, articles etc: Team members will receive additional resources to support their growth and development.
-A carefully selected collection of books, articles, links to Ted Talks, Podcasts etc will be provided after each session.
-Individuals can choose to dive deeper on the content – or not.
+Additional Resources, include books, links, articles etc: Team members will receive additional resources to support their growth and development.
+A carefully selected collection of books, articles, links to Ted Talks, Podcasts etc. will be provided after each session.
+Individuals can choose to dive deeper into the content – or not.

 Evaluation Survey and Report: An evaluation of the program will be provided.
-This include a link to a Survey Monkey, anonymous feedback questionnaire which takes less then two minutes to complete.
+This includes a link to a Survey Monkey, anonymous feedback questionnaire which takes less than two minutes to complete.
 A summary report is provided to the organisation.